gristmill/static_map/README.md

 <%=raw StaticMap::Image.new %>
 ```

-markers option accepts either a location (E.g., "Burlington, Vermont") or latitude and longitude coordinates.
+The markers option accepts either a location (E.g., "Burlington, Vermont") or latitude and longitude coordinates.

 ```ruby
 <%=raw StaticMap::Image.new({